sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

 - A live Azure Digital Twins environment around a cheese factory having three caves.
 Each cave has a temperature and humidity sensor
 - For cave 1, sensor 55 will be sending telemetry to an IoT Hub
 - An Azure Function picks up the device telemetry and sends it to the digital twin representation, both as property patches (for alert properties) and as telemetry (temperature and humidity)
-- Device twin telemetry events are routed, outputted to an eventhub endpoint using internal event routes
+- Device twin telemetry events are routed, outputted to an Event Hub endpoint using internal event routes
 - Events from that event route are picked up by another Azure Function and enriched so these can be picked up by Time Series Insights

 Although this is a great start, it's still just a start...